vocdoni/tendermint/docs/architecture/adr-061-p2p-refactor-scope.md

 ## Decision

-The P2P stack will be refactored and improved in several phases:
+The P2P stack will be refactored and improved iteratively, in several phases:

 * **Phase 1:** code and API refactoring, maintaining protocol compatibility as far as possible.